timothysparg/symmetrical-octo-winner/explanation.md

 An ItemReader is responsible for providing data one item at a time from a source.
 In this application, `RainfallReader` implements the `ItemReader<RainfallData>` interface to fetch rainfall data from the Hong Kong Weather API.

 Key features:
-- Connects to the API endpoint using RestTemplate
+- Connects to the API endpoint using RestClient
-- Parses JSON response into RainfallData objects
+- Parses JSON response into RainfallData objects using Java streams
+- Uses Jackson annotations for direct mapping of API response fields
 - Maintains state between read operations
 - Returns null when all items have been read, signaling the end of available data